 Virtually every conversation overheard either waiting for an education session to start or the doors to the massive exhibit hall to open mentioned Microsoft and Google and the nerve both had in thinking they can do what others have been working on for 40 years.
 Like coaxing a rare orchid to open and then, when it finally does bloom, someone walks by, picks it and puts it in his lapel.
 The sense is that many of the attendees would rather scratch out another 40 years than have Microsoft and Google succeed overnight.

-That said, attendees were transfixed by the corporate giants, said Stephen Lieber, HIMSS president and CEO.
-From what Ive heard, the Google booth was just overrun yesterday (Tuesday), he said.
+That said, attendees were transfixed by the corporate giants, said Stephen Lieber, HIMSS president and chief executive officer.
+From what Ive heard, the Google booth was just overrun" Tuesday, he said.
 The same with Microsoft.

-Microsoft, which has been a middleware mainstay in the healthcare IT industry and has been a regular exhibitor at the HIMSS convention, was last years star of the show, with Chief Executive Officer Steve Ballmer earning a coveted opening-day, keynote speaker slot, which he used to announce the purchase of Medstory, a Forest City, Calif.-based developer of a consumer-oriented healthcare search engine, and ballyhoo an earlier acquisition of the Azyxxi healthcare IT system integrator from MedStar Health System in Washington.
+Microsoft, which has been a middleware mainstay in the healthcare IT industry and has been a regular exhibitor at the HIMSS convention, was last years star of the show, with CEO Steve Ballmer earning a coveted opening-day, keynote speaker slot, which he used to announce the purchase of Medstory, a Forest City, Calif.-based developer of a consumer-oriented healthcare search engine, and ballyhoo an earlier acquisition of the Azyxxi healthcare IT system integrator from MedStar Health system in Washington.

-Today, Google Chairman and CEO Eric Schmidt will get his chance to counterpunch in the keynote address to close the show.
-This is Googles first sojourn at HIMSS.
+Yesterday, Google Chairman and CEO Eric Schmidt got his chance to counterpunch in the keynote address on the last day of the show.
+This was Googles first sojourn at HIMSS.

 For several years, pundits and politicians have extolled the coming wonders of the new age of consumer-directed healthcare, and, subsequently, there have been dozens, if not hundreds, of health plans, providers and IT vendors all offering up PHR variants, all hoping their offering will become the killer app of the new healthcare millennium.
 So far, these launches have failed to move a largely indifferent marketplace.